itk-dev/moodle-docker/README.md

 Several scripts are available to maintain the Moodle installation.

+### Contributed extensions

+@todo How does it work.

+I have prepared a contrib folder outside the moodle folder to hold potential contrib plugins.
+The plugins should not be committed to git so we ignore all files in folder.
+A script of some kind should ensure that the plugins are downloaded.
+Each plugin needs to be added as volume in docker if we follow this approach.

 ### Moodle customization

 Moodle customizations are defined in the `local` folder and mapped into moodle through docker volumes.